Lilyjjo/RACE-ANSWERS-SEPARATE/README.md

 - Practice with the timer on!
 Half of the challenge of the RACEs is the time crunch.
 - Check the length of the code snippets.
 If you can audit it all in ~8 mins, then reading it straight through and noting all the issues before answering is a strategy.
 - If the length of the code cannot be audited in ~8 mins, go straight to the questions.
 - Check to see if any of the questions are specific to a function.
-E.g.: "The security concern(s) in `transferFrom` include:".
-These are easier to answer correctly and are a good starting point as opposed to broader questions like "The following issue(s) is/are present in the codebase:"
+E.g.: "_The security concern(s) in `transferFrom` include:_".
+These are easier to answer correctly and are a good starting point as opposed to broader questions like "_The following issue(s) is/are present in the codebase:_".
 - Note issues you see as you read the code.
-This can be helpful for questions like "Security concern(s) from missing input validation(s) is/are present in:".
+This can be helpful for questions like "_Security concern(s) from missing input validation(s) is/are present in:_".